Last Updated on

 “Curiosity about a landscape becomes valuable navigational knowledge; pleasant interactions with a stranger become a supportive friendship; aimless physical play becomes exercise and physical excellence.”

-Kristen Truempy takes us on a journey through the woods and shows us what happens when a brain is soaked in negative emotions, after we get attacked by a bear for instance.
+Kristen Truempy takes us on a journey through the woods and shows us what happens to the brain when, for instance, after we get attacked by a bear and experience a flood of negative emotions.
 She also discusses the physical effects of both positive and negative emotions and explains how we can cultivate the positive ones in an authentic way.

-Paul Wierzbicki discusses the ‘Hedonic Treadmill’ and clearly explains how it can be that you are no more happy a millionaire than you are a quadriplegic.
+Paul Wierzbicki discusses the ‘Hedonic Treadmill’ and clearly explains how it can be that you are no happier as a millionaire than you are a quadriplegic.
 Want to find out more?
 Give his article a read!

 Nhu Tran explains the concept of ‘affective forecasting’ in her article and shows why we aren’t always the best judge on our own (future) emotions.

-Reza Zolfagharifard has listed al the theories of positive emotions, starting with these 4 basic theories:
+Reza Zolfagharifard has listed all the theories of positive emotions, starting with these 4 basic theories.
+These offer a more complete dive into why our brain needs positive emotions to survive:

 - the dynamic theory